mennat1/blockchain-developer-bootcamp-final-project/avoiding_common_attacks.md

+# Contract security measures

-1) Using Specific Compiler Pragma: SWC-103
+1) Floating Pragma: SWC-103
-    using pragma solidity ^0.8.3;
+   Using specific compiler pragma 0.8.3 in contracts to avoid accidental bug inclusion through outdated compiler versions.

+2) Requirement Violation: SWC-123
-2) Proper Use of Require and Revert: SWC-123 using Require in SwapTokens Contract to check ETH and tokens balance before any transfer and Revert to revert back ETH of invalid txns.
+    Using Require in SwapTokens Contract to check ETH and tokens balance before any transfer and using Revert to revert back ETH of invalid txns.